Cold Rolled Steel Rebar 10mm

 Deformed bar is widely used in buildings, bridges, roads and other engineering construction.
 Big to highways, railways, bridges, culverts, tunnels, public facilities such as flood control, dam, small to housing construction, beam, column, wall and the foundation of the plate, deformed bar is an integral structure material.
 With the development of world economy and the vigorous development of infrastructure construction, real estate, the demand for deformed bar will be larger and larger.

-- Q: How do steel rebars affect the fire resistance of concrete structures?
+- Q: How do steel rebars contribute to the structural soundness of a building?

-- Q: Can steel rebars be used in the construction of power plants or industrial facilities?
+- Q: Can steel rebars be used in architectural or decorative concrete applications?

 Send your message to us